 7.C.4.
-If the injury was not caused by contact with another player, either the injured player must be substituted, or the injured player's team must forfeit a team timeout by announcing it prior to restarting play.~~If the injured player does not leave the game after an injury timeout, that player's team is charged with a team timeout unless the injury was caused by an opposing player.
-If the team being charged with the timeout is also the team in possession and has no timeouts remaining, it is a turnover.~~
+If the injury was not caused by contact with another player, either the injured player must be substituted, or the injured player's team must forfeit a team timeout by announcing it prior to restarting play.

 7.C.5.
 If an injury timeout is called during a team timeout, the opposing team must be notified as soon as the injury is discovered (8.A.2).